mikloshidvegi/cordova-plugin-media-limited-permissions/README.md

 ---
 title: Media
-description: Record and play audio on the device.
+description: Play audio on the device.
 ---
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one